 We use Oxford University Press Project X for our Guided Reading sessions.

-In the March 2017 we introduced a reading buddies system in school.
+In March 2017 we introduced a reading buddies system in school.
 For half an hour per week classes pair up and read to each other.

 Year 1 work with Year 6